-The Study Abroad Office coordinates reciprocal exchange agreements with over 60 institutions in 29 countries, as well as affiliated programs and the National Student Exchange.
+The Study Abroad Office coordinates reciprocal exchange agreements with 83 institutions in over 30 countries, as well as affiliated programs and the National Student Exchange.
 The office provides personalized advising on study abroad, pre-approval of courses to be taken abroad, and support both during and after the international sojourn.
 Study abroad programs offer students the opportunity to experience different peoples, languages and customs and to gain essential global competence.
 OSU set a goal to provide every undergraduate student an international experience prior to graduation, which study abroad can fulfill.
 Two one-credit courses are offered by the study abroad staff to help students maximize their experience abroad.
-The office also administers the Provost's Study Abroad Office Scholarship, a \$150,000 annual allocation offered as an incentive for study abroad participation.
+The office also administers two International